TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/device/am263x/am263x_evm_setup.md

 \note This section has more details on @VAR_BOARD_NAME and @VAR_LP_BOARD_NAME.
 This is mainly for reference and can be skiped unless referred to by other pages in this user guide.

-\note Make sure boot mode switch is setup to NOBOOT mode to use with CCS Scripting. please refer \ref EVM_SOC_INIT_NOBOOT_MODE
+\note Make sure boot mode switch is setup to DEVBOOT mode to use with CCS Scripting. please refer \ref EVM_SOC_INIT_NOBOOT_MODE

 ### BOOT MODE